 5. Use Ayurvedic Triphala powder to cure constipation

 Ayurveda, the ancient Indian medicine, has a miracle herb mixture in the form of Triphala powder.
 Triphala (meaning three fruits) is a combination of three very useful herbs- Amla (Indian gooseberry), Haritaki (Chebulic Myrobalan) and Vibhitaki (Bellirica Myrobalan).
-It is a wonder herb for all digestive peoblems.
-It not only acts a mild laxative but cure the peristaltic movements (contraction of intestine) to aid for smooth passage of food into the stomach and out of it.
-It also aids in metabolism by stimulating liver to secret bile, the digestive juice.
+It is a wonder herb for all digestive problems.
+It not only acts a mild laxative but cures the peristaltic movements (contraction of intestine) to aid for smooth passage of food into the stomach and out of it.
+It also aids in metabolism by stimulating the liver to secrete bile, the digestive juice.

 - Triphala powder- 1 tsp